The new £10 features Jane Austen. It's already sparked a sexist backlash

 It features a quote from Austen's masterpiece "Pride and Prejudice:" "I declare after all there is no enjoyment like reading!"

-The statement was made by Caroline Bingley, a character doesn't like reading, and only says she enjoys it to woo Mr. Darcy, who genuinely enjoys a book.
+The statement was made by Caroline Bingley, a character who doesn't like reading, and only says she enjoys it to woo Mr. Darcy, who genuinely likes a book.